 Review your job ad to be sure the title, location, HR contact information, and URLs are all correct.
 Something seemingly miniscule like a typo could be keeping you from getting responses.

 Starting a new job—especially if it requires leaving a current one—is a big life decision.
 Does your job ad “sell” your company and the open position well enough to convince top talent to apply?
 Brevity is essential (aim for 500 to 1,000 words), but make sure you’re being persuasive and not just descriptive.
 Why is your company a great place to work?
 What makes your culture unique?
 What will the person in this role be doing, who will they be working with, what will they be able to accomplish, and how will they be recognized?
 In short, why is this position their dream job?

 Speak the same language job seekers do and include relevant keywords.
 This will help search engines AND qualified candidates find your posting.
 When you post a job on iHire, our Job Optimizer (JO) tool will give your job ad a rating from “Very Weak” to “Great” and suggest the right keywords to include based on the specific industry and job title.

 Share your job ad with your network to tap into an excellent source of hires: referrals.
 Your current employees may know someone who would be perfect for the job, but that person isn’t actively looking and would never find your job ad otherwise.
-Spread the word with our email template or check out a mobile solution like Engauge, iHire’s employee referral and communication app.
+Spread the word with this helpful email template.

 Keep your application process as straightforward as possible.
 If you ask candidates to jump through hoops and provide everything but the kitchen sink before they even have a chance to speak with you, chances are your abandonment rates – especially with passive job seekers – will be high.
 Check out our job ad template for application instruction ideas as well as examples for other posting sections.